ubikorp/lacking.org/_posts/playlists/2018-09-11-all-by-yourself.md

   witnesses yung-heazy lump rollercoasterwater dusminguet les-wampas fiery-furnaces ron-gallo pietasters courtney-barnett phase-selector-sound khruangbin fugazi ian-dury-blockheads nouvelle-vague rinocerose king-tuff postdata ursula-1000
-keywords: Cullen Omori, Temples, The Wrens, Clap Your Hands Say Yeah, White Denim, The Smoking Flowers, The Zombies, Rolling Blackouts Coastal Fever, Coastwest Unrest, Margaret Glaspy, Brendan Benson, Fun Boy Three With Bananarama, Rock*a*Teens, Popcanon, The Fever, The Donkeys, Nile Rogers And Roy Hargrove And Money Mark, Cowboy Junkies, The Solace Bros., Rubblebucket, The Buzzcocks, Jake Shimabukuro, Grimskunk, Thin Lips, The Witnesses, Yung Heazy, LUMP, Rollercoasterwater, Dusminguet, Les Wampas, The Fiery Furnaces, Ron Gallo, Pietasters, Courtney Barnett, Phase Selector Sound, Khruangbin, Fugazi, Ian Dury &amp; The Blockheads, Nouvelle Vague, Rinôçerôse, King Tuff, Postdata, Ursula 1000
+keywords: Brendan Benson, The Buzzcocks, Clap Your Hands Say Yeah, Coastwest Unrest, Courtney Barnett, Cowboy Junkies, Cullen Omori, The Donkeys, Dusminguet, The Fever, The Fiery Furnaces, Fugazi, Fun Boy Three With Bananarama, Grimskunk, Ian Dury &amp;
+  The Blockheads, Jake Shimabukuro, Khruangbin, King Tuff, Les Wampas, LUMP, Margaret Glaspy, Nile Rogers And Roy Hargrove And Money Mark, Nouvelle Vague, Phase Selector Sound, Pietasters, Popcanon, Postdata, Rinôçerôse, Rock*a*Teens, Rollercoasterwater, Rolling Blackouts Coastal Fever, Ron Gallo, Rubblebucket, The Smoking Flowers, The Solace Bros., Temples, Thin Lips, Ursula 1000, White Denim, The Witnesses, The Wrens, Yung Heazy, The Zombies
 ---
 The evenings grow brisk as the music gets wilder.
 Tonight zipped by, thanks to Generoso and Lily, and Robin in Atlanta, for staying up late.
 Also, a reminder that I'll be out the following two Tuesdays, returning to the air on October 2.